Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/HowDoI.md

 The Editor lets you add and edit Bindings for the Actions in the Inspector window.

->__Note__: You still need to enable the action in code and hook up your response.
+>__Note__: You still need to enable the Action in code and hook up your response.
 You can do so in the `Awake` method of your component:

 ```C#